ipod1g/riotlogin-clone-client/README.md

    -  Focus interaction - on floating label animation
    -  Password toggle view
 -  Added personal touch on maintaining the aspect ratio of the hero art upon responsive rescaling
+-  Refactor process with Sim Ho and Steve using Live-share for feedback
+-  Selected MySQL as the choice of DBMS instead of MongoDB following these info from IBM
+   -  **MySQL is well-suited for the following use cases:**
+      -  High-traffic sites, such as e-commerce or social sites
+      -  Sites that require high security protocols, such as government-based and compliance-heavy industries
+   -  **MongoDB is optimal for the following use cases:**
+      -  Legacy businesses that seek to upgrade big data
+      -  Content management systems (CMS)
+      -  High-query sites and applications, such as analytics apps

 ### Problems